-Pr., Junior standing.
-Topics illustrating selected experiences, voices, and themes of United States authors, including those describing ethnic identities such as African-American or Asian-American, but also literary movements like American Realism, Literary Naturalism, or the Harlem Renaissance.
+Instruction and practice in specialized fields of research and writing, such as computer research, scientific writing, or grant proposals.
 The focus will be announced at each scheduling of the course.
-May be repeated twice when the topics vary substantially.
-May be offered concurrently with EH 682.
+The course may be repeated for credit once when the topics vary.
+May be offered concurrently with EH 604.